eekcoopuw/jobmon/docsource/architecture.rst

 *Which pieces of code are deployed where.*

-Jobmon is deployed in three place:
+Jobmon is deployed in three places:

 - Client, in the same process as the Python control script
 - Worker-node, a wrapper container around the actual UGE Task
 - Server, as a set of Kubernetes services, defined below

 Python Client
 =============
-This ia standard python wheel that is pip-installable.
-At run-time it is within the Application's Python process and is called directly.
-It communicates via http to the kubernetes services.
+This ia standard Python wheel that is pip-installable.
+At run-time the Python client is within the Application's Python process and is just an ordinary library.
+It communicates via http to the central kubernetes services.

 *Strategies aka Executors*

 The strategy package is part of the client.
 It represents the Cluster Operating system.
 Jobmon has three at present:

 - UGE (aka SGE)
 - Sequential (one job after another), and
 - Multiprocessing (jobs launched using Python MP)
+- Dummy, which does nothing and is used to test Jobmon's internal machinery.

-Only the UGE scheduler is used in production, the other two are useful for testing, and for the upcoming Jobmon-on-a-laptop deployment.
+Only the UGE scheduler is used in production, the others are useful for testing, and for the upcoming Jobmon-on-a-laptop deployment.

 Be very aware of the difference between where:

-1. Jobmon services are deployed (kubernetes or docker), are
+1. Where the Jobmon services are deployed (kubernetes or docker), and
-2. Where the jobs it controls are running.
+2. Where the jobs that Jobmon controls are running.

-**These are two separate axes:
+**These are two separate axes:**

-(Kubernetes, Docker) CROSS (UGE, SLURM, Azure, Python-Sequential, Python-MP)**
+**(Kubernetes, Docker) CROSS (UGE, SLURM, Azure, Python-Sequential, Python-MP, Dummy)**

 R-Client & Executor Service
 ===========================
-As of January 202 we are experimenting with an R-client that calls Python immediately via the R reticulate package.
+As of January 2021 we are experimenting with an R-client that calls Python immediately via the R reticulate package.
 Each Python API call has an R equivalent.
-The python interpreter runs in the same process as the R interpreter, so values are passed directly in memory.
+The Python interpreter runs in the same process as the R interpreter, so values are passed directly in memory.
 The translation overhead is not known.

 The second step will be to separate all the machinery that is currently in the Python client